pocco81/true-zen.nvim/README.md

 - Custom cursor that changes shape according to current vi-mode
 - You can still cycle through open buffers even when you can't see them in the UI
 - Non nonsensical
-- Does not slow down your startup time since it's only loaded on demand
 - Can launch at startup if needed
 - Can execute code at certain events
 	- Before Minimalist mode hides everything